anebz/cloud/Accreditations/aws_developer_associate.md

 Security token service: used to request *temporary* (expire after 1h), limited-privilege credentials for IAM users or for users you authenticate.
 Not supported by API gateway for authentication.

+If an encoded authorization message is received when accessing an AWS resource, use STS decode-authorization-message

 * `AssumeRoleWithWebIdentity` allows users who have authenticated with a WIP to access AWS resources.
 If successful, STS returns temporary credentials
 * `AssumedRoleUser` ARN and `AssumedRoleID` are used to programatically retrieve the identifiers for the temporary security credentials.